HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

-# Leaflet Maps with Google Sheets
+# Leaflet Maps with Google Sheet
 Customize Leaflet maps with a linked Google Sheet template and GeoJSON data on GitHub

 ![Preview](preview.jpg)